-Morocco earthquake: K9 Search and Rescue prepare to help
+Morocco earthquake: Bangor doctor living in Marrakesh says house shook violently

 In February of this year K9 Search and Rescue was involved in searches after Turkey's earthquake disaster.

-The volunteers and their dogs were instrumental in the rescue of a woman in the town of Kahramanmaras.

-The team is also involved in searches for missing people north and south of the Irish border.
+The team has also been involved in searches for missing people throughout Ireland.

 Families trapped

-The Moroccan interior ministry has said the earthquake killed people in the provinces and municipalities of al-Haouz, Marrakesh, Ouarzazate, Azilal, Chichaoua and Taroudant,.
+The Moroccan interior ministry has said last night's earthquake killed people in the provinces and municipalities of al-Haouz, Marrakesh, Ouarzazate, Azilal, Chichaoua and Taroudant,.

 Many people spent the night out in the open as the Moroccan government had warned them not to go back into their homes in case of severe aftershocks.